henhouseai/henhouse/context/registry.md

 The centralized backend configuration system that defines the supported backend types and their associated metadata.
 It:

-- **Defines Backend Types**: Establishes the canonical list of supported backend types (action, parser, mcp, http)
+- **Defines Backend Types**: Establishes the canonical list of supported backend types (action, parser, mcp, http, maintenance)
 - **Maps Decorators**: Associates each backend type with its corresponding registration decorator name
 - **Maps Dictionaries**: Associates each backend type with its corresponding handler dictionary name
 - **Provides Descriptions**: Offers human-readable descriptions for each backend type